jasoncbautista/miniDock/README.md

  - It lives at the bottom of the DOM element it is attached to.
  - It is centered horizontally.
- - Hovering over icon will cause it to grow.
+ - Hovering over an icon will cause it to grow.

 ### Supported Browsers
     * Chrome 28